-How many times have you driven somewhere or been sat in a train and looked out to see a road and thought “I have to ride that“.
-The Plateau de Solaison is one such place, a tough climb visible briefly from the autoroute between France and Italy as a balcony road cut into high cliffs.
+How many times have you driven somewhere, or been sat in a train, and looked out to see a road and thought “I have to ride that“.
+The Plateau de Solaison is one such place, a tough climb visible from the autoroute between France and Italy as a balcony road cut into high cliffs.
 It’s also the final climb of the final stage of the Critérium du Dauphiné this year, a discovery for the pro peloton and a very tough climb.

 The Route: the D186 leaves Thuet and climbs to the village of Brison.
 From here take the D186A, just follow the signs to the Plateau de Solaison.
 It is 11.2km at an average gradient of 9.2% with sections at 13-14%.

-The Feel: Thuet is a small village of wooden buildings sat right below the moutain.
-The flat valley floor almost collides with the cliff you’re about to ride up and you wonder where the road goes.
+The Feel: Thuet is a village of wooden buildings sat right below the mountain.
+The flat valley floor almost collides with the cliff you’re about to ride up and you wonder how you’ll get up.
 After a gentle approach road there’s a bend to the right and the road pitches up to 10%, forcing you to fan through the gears for a low ratio.
-You go into woodland where the canopy extends across the road so it’s cooler and shaded to start with.
+You go into woodland and the canopy extends across the road so it’s cooler and shaded here.
 There are markers, bornes in French, every kilometre to tell you how far to the top and what the gradient is for the upcoming kilometre, a great idea to encourage visiting cyclists.
 The first announces 10% for the next kilometre.
 So does the second one.
 And the third.
 The fourth one comes into view and you’re hoping to catch a break only for it to say 11%.
 This is much steeper than anything else found in these parts, if you’ve come to ride around Morzine and the Joux Plane you could be out of gears here.
 It’s steep but no goat path, this is comfortably wide with a good surface, the winter snowplough seems to have planed the tarmac flat (you notice these things on 12% roads).
-After four kilometres the road reaches the cliff balcony, cut into the rock with great views of the valley below and tempting you to ride like an Brit, Aussie or Japanese cyclist on the left of the road just so you can at the view down the valley.
+After four kilometres the road reaches the cliff balcony, cut into the rock with great views of the valley below and tempting you to ride on the left like an Brit, Aussie or Japanese cyclist just so you can at the view down the valley.

 The cliff section ends and you climb towards the mountain village of Brison.
 Here the road is steep one minute, easier the next.
 Sometimes this feels awkward during a climb but given the relentless gradients just to reach the point the flat sections feel pleasant rather than pointless.
 Once out of the village you can now see well ahead on the road and spot where it will rear up again.
 It is still steep but a percentage point or two less although there’s a nasty section before some switchbacks with 14%